bamanyisa/personal-blog/README.md

-## About
+# Vien Bamanyisa - Personal Website

-This is my personal website, developed using Astro.
-On it, you'll find blog posts I've written, projects I'm working on, and more.
+This is my personal website where I share my work, insights, and projects.

-Feel free to use this project as a starting point for developing your own blog!
+---

-## Built with
+## Built With

 - 🚀 Astro
 - ⚛️ React